discordjs/guide/guide/popular-topics/errors.md

 ### Members didnt't arrive in time.

 Another common error, this error originates from the client requesting members from the API through the websocket, and the member chunks not arriving in time and triggering the timeout.
 The most common cause to this error is a bad connection, however, it can also be caused by a very large amount of members being fetched, upwards of 50 thousand.
 To fix this, run the bot on a location with better internet, such as a VPS.
-If this does not work for you, you will have to manually change the member fetching timeout.
+If this does not work for you, you will have to manually change the hardcoded member fetching timeout in the source code.

 ### MaxListenersExceededWarning: Possible EventEmitter memory leak detected...